Compression Fractures of the Spine

 About two thirds of the people with compression fractures due to osteoporosis do not have any symptoms.
 They feel no pain when the fracture occurs.

-Sometimes when a compression fracture occurs, it causes sudden, sharp pain in the back.
-Or pain may develop gradually.
+Sometimes a compression fracture causes sudden, sharp pain in the back or pain that develops gradually.
 The pain may be mild or very severe.
 It may be constant and dull and may worsen when people stand, walk, bend forward, or sit for a long time.
+The pain may radiate to the abdomen.
 Gently tapping along the back, as doctors do during the examination, causes discomfort.

 The pain typically decreases after about 4 weeks and disappears after about 12 weeks.